abhinav2kaushik/Firefighter_study/README.md

 This repository provides the necessary R scripts, data, and intermediate files for reproducing the results and figures presented in the study.
 ### Folder Structure
 - **DNAmethylation/**
   - `DNAmethylation_analysis.Rproj` - R Project file for DNA methylation analysis & result replication.
-R script is well annotated.
-  - `DNAmethylation_analysis.R` - Main analysis script
+  - `DNAmethylation_analysis.R` - Main analysis R script (annotated).
   -  SessionInfo - provides detailed information about the R session used to run the R script.
 - **CyTOF/**
   - `CyTOF_analysis.Rproj` - R Project file for CyTOF analysis & result replication.
-R script is well annotated.
-  - `CyTOF_analysis.R` - Main analysis script
+  - `CyTOF_analysis.R` - Main analysis R script(annotated).
   -  SessionInfo - provides detailed information about the R session used to run the R script.
 - **Files/**
   - Intermediate and processed output files